swapniltake1/university-api/README.md

 This project is licensed under the [MIT License](LICENSE).
 ```

-Remember to replace placeholders such as `yourusername`, `university-management-system`, and URLs with your actual repository information.
+Remember to replace placeholders such as `swapniltake1`, `university-api`, and URLs with your actual repository information.
 You can also customize the sections, content, and formatting to better suit your project's specific needs.